DroneDB/docs/docs/features/photogrammetry-integration.md

 # Photogrammetry Integration

-DroneDB Registry integrates with photogrammetry processing platforms (NodeODM, OpenDroneMap, ODX) to send drone images for processing and retrieve the results directly into a dataset.
+DroneDB Registry integrates with photogrammetry processing platforms (NodeODX, OpenDroneMap, ODX) to send drone images for processing and retrieve the results directly into a dataset.

 ## How it works